mpg-age-bioinformatics/cluster_first_steps/README.md

 #### Data

 Data stored on the cluster is not backed up.
-You are responsilby for the backup of you data into a different file system.
+You are responsilby for the backup of your data into a different file system.

 eg. transfer file from the server